 Aphids will feed on virtually any indoor, garden or ornamental plant.
 They primarily colonize new growth, but will also feed on other parts of the plant, including leaves, stems, bulbs, and roots.

 The aphids feed on plants for their sap.
 Although one or two aphids that are quickly eliminated may cause little to no damage, high and quickly developing populations can cause significant damage: Their feeding causes leaves to curl and yellow and shoots to become stunted.
-This insect also secretes honeydew which coats the plant and attracts secondary pests such as ants.
+This insect also secretes honeydew, which coats the plant and attracts secondary pests such as ants.
 Some species also inject a toxin into the plant further damaging it.
-In addition, the aphids can transmit viruses to vegetable and ornamental plants.
+Also, the aphids can transmit viruses to vegetable and ornamental plants.

 The curling leaves are distinct signs of aphid activity.
 It is particularly critical that these leaves be clipped, as aphids can hide beneath the curling leaves and make it virtually impossible to see or eliminate them.
 Clipping and examining undamaged leaves can also be a good way to check for aphids.
 High populations of ants on and around plants can also be a sign that aphids may be present, as the ants feed on the honeydew the aphids produce.

-- Wash entire plant with soapy water (approx. 2 tsp mild detergent per gallon of water).
+- Wash the entire plant with soapy water (approx. 2 teaspoons of mild detergent per gallon of water).

 - Plants that can withstand high water pressure can be hosed with a forceful spray to knock off the aphids and the honeydew.
 Pay particular attention to the underside of the leaves.
 This can be done as often as can be withstood by the plant.

 - Prevent aphids from entering homes or greenhouses by ensuring that all door and window screens are in good repair.
 Screening vents can also be helpful to prevent entry by these—and other pests.